MahsaShokouhi/Physical_Activity_Recognition/README.md

 ![Figure 2](/images/fig2.png)

 * The following figure shows the clusters of activity groups using the first two components of linear discriminant analysis for dimensionality reduction.
+As can be seen, there is a considerable overlap between clusters corresponding to "Sitting" and "Standing".
+Also, clusters corresponding to "Walking", "Walking-downstairs", and "Walking-upstairs" considerably overlap, Whereas the "Laying" cluster is separate.
+The clusters of transitional postures are seen between the above-mentioned, basic activities.

 ![Figure 3](/images/fig3.png)

 <br>

 ## Training Classification Models
-Models were evaluated using 5-fold cross-validation with 10 repeats.
+Models were evaluated using 5-fold cross-validation with 3 repeats.
 The mean accuracy was then used to compare different models.

 ### Baseline Model
 For comparison, a dummy classifier that used the most-frequent class as the basis for classification was selected as the baseline model and achieved the mean accuracy of 0.183.